In this paper, I will provide an overview of the two latest published books in the Book of Mormon critical text project:

 Part 6: Spelling in the Manuscripts and Editions

 As the numbers indicate, these two books form a part of a much larger publishing project.
 The fundamental work in the project is The Book of Mormon: The Earliest Text, published in 2009 by Yale University Press and now in its fourth printing.
-Supporting this single volume of the text are the volumes of the critical text project itself, with the completed volumes and parts of volumes marked with a check mark ✓ (partially completed volumes or parts of volumes are marked with an outlined check mark ✓):
+Supporting this single volume of the text are the volumes of the critical text project itself, with the completed volumes and parts of volumes marked with a check mark ✓ (partially completed volumes or parts of volumes do not have a check mark):

 Published Volumes in the Critical Text Project: